 Initial team member, Bill Denheld

-received his draft copy of the team's document only to find his research
+received his digital draft copy of the team's document only to find his

 totally ignored.
-Seeing their many glaring mistakes, Bill returned his/
+Seeing their many glaring mistakes.
+I (Bill) returned

-this copy with comments in blue.
-I could hardly believe researchers
+my digital copy with comments in blue text.
+I could hardly believe

 could be so blinkered.
 Gosh I thought, if history can be construed like